 Congratulations, Ryan nominees!
 The hard work you have demonstrated in your college/university theatre production has earned you the opportunity to participate in the Irene Ryan Acting Scholarship Auditions.
 Congratulations, Ryan partners!
 You have agreed to support your fellow actor by applying time and effort to the Irene Ryan experience.
 Your partner trusts and believes in your talent.
 We applaud your generosity and commitment.
-The menu on the left contains all the info you’ll need to know before we welcome you to the 2017 Region II Festival at Montclair State University, January 3-7, 2017.
+The menu on the left contains all the info you’ll need to know before we welcome you to the 2018 Region II Festival at Indiana University of Pennsylvania, January 16-20, 2018.

 KCACTF 2015 National Irene Ryan Scholarship Recipient, Region II’s own Mariah Burks

 Recommendations for Preparing the Audition